ruXlab/demo-flights-aggregator/README.md

 For the sake of demo there are number of unit, integration and e2e have been implemented.
 Also, introduced some test helpers with kotlin DSL for the human-readable dates formatting (like `fn(04 / MAY / 1984)`)

+The unit tests, integration and e2e tests are included.

+### Error handing

+As it was discussed and implemented during the live pairing session the `@ControllerAdvice` is a great way to handle errors globally on the application level, although it can't and shouldn't be a substitute for the all error handling.